pytest-dev/pytest/doc/en/nose.rst

 .. _`noseintegration`:

-Running tests written for nose
+How to run tests written for nose
 =======================================

 ``pytest`` has basic support for running tests written for nose_.